FluxML/Flux.jl/CONTRIBUTING.md

 Flux has always had the mission of being a simple, hackable and performant approach to machine learning, which is extended to a number of scientific domains by means of differentiable programming.

-Julia provides features that Machine Learning researchers and practitioners need.
-However, the ecosystem is not yet mature enough so that developers can rewrite it in Julia.
-This provides a great opportunity for you to contribute to the [future of Machine Learning and the Julia language in general](https://towardsdatascience.com/the-future-of-machine-learning-and-why-it-looks-a-lot-like-julia-a0e26b51f6a6).
+Julia already provides many of the features that machine learning researchers and practitioners need; however, the ecosystem is still rapidly growing.
+This provides a great opportunity for you to contribute to the [future of machine learning and the Julia language in general](https://towardsdatascience.com/the-future-of-machine-learning-and-why-it-looks-a-lot-like-julia-a0e26b51f6a6).

 In this guide, you can find information on how to make your first contribution to Flux, some ideas for getting started, and some guidelines on how to submit a contribution.